solana-foundation/gill/packages/gill/README.md

 Some examples of the existing debug logs that `gill` has sprinkled in:

 - log the Solana Explorer link for transactions as you are sending them
-- base64 transaction string to troubleshoot via [`mucho inspect`](https://github.com/solana-developers/mucho?tab=readme-ov-file#inspect) or Solana Explorer's [Transaction Inspector](https://explorer.solana.com/tx/inspector)
+- log the base64 transaction string to troubleshoot via [`mucho inspect`](https://github.com/solana-developers/mucho?tab=readme-ov-file#inspect) or Solana Explorer's [Transaction Inspector](https://explorer.solana.com/tx/inspector)